cosmic-pi-deprecated/cosmicpi-arduino_V1.5/readme.md

 ## Usage
 As soon as the CosmicPi is connected you can open the software of your choice for monitoring serial data.
 Open the Arduinos serial port with a baudrate of 115200.
 This firmware is designed to be a plug and play firmware.
 It will only send data.
 It will not accept inputs.
-What data is send is defined [here](https://github.com/CosmicPi/cosmicpi-rpi_V1.5/blob/master/documentation/CosmicPi_V15_serial_comm.txt).
+What data is sent is defined [here](https://github.com/CosmicPi/cosmicpi-rpi_V1.5/blob/master/documentation/CosmicPi_V15_serial_comm.txt).

-## ToDo
-*	The timer needs a rework, its current implementation is imprecise
-*	The detector should be able to calibrate itself automatically